Powerful inaction, conspicuous absence, bountiful void

 Spring comes, grass grows by itself.”
 [11]

-Many things happen with or without us, many doors we break in are open in fact.
+Many things happen with or without us, many doors we break in prove to be unlocked, even open in fact.
 Just leave things in peace whenever possible.

 Give time to time

-An old Chinese proverb says that if you have patience to sit by the riverside you will behold floating downstream all the bodies of your enemies... except if your own body floats by first, I must add; Remember therefore, while waiting, that there is no better protection from danger and harm than to be absent where it happens; otherwise, pull aside to let a bad foe rush into the wall or past the brink into the precipice.
+An old Chinese (or Japanese?) proverb says that if you have patience to sit by the riverside you will behold floating downstream all the bodies of your enemies... except if your own remains drift by first, I must add; remember therefore, while waiting, that there is no better protection from danger and harm than to be absent where harm happens; when you meet it, pull aside or duck, to let a bad foe rush into the wall or past the brink into the precipice.

-It may happen that you do intervene, imperceptibly, mostly unnoticed, with a nudge, a nod, an encouraging smile or a risen eyebrow, even a question, a witty word or a wise story, so that important things happen right.
+It may happen that you have to do something; do intervene, imperceptibly, mostly unnoticed, with a nudge, a nod, an encouraging smile or a risen eyebrow, a casual question, a witty word or a wise story, so that important things happen right.

 *